The problems with beliefs

 Yes!
 And although this seems to contradict the very concept of no-beliefs, we humans have something that other animals don't have (except for, perhaps, some other primates): the power of retrospection and the ability to see our own abstractions (at least some humans have this ability).
 Psychologists call this ability, metacognition (coined by John Flavell).
 Metacognition simply means "cognition about cognition."
 Indeed, I have the experience of belief as when reading a convincing novel or watching a movie or a play, but I know that novels and movies represent fictions because I have the ability to think about my feelings and thoughts.
 Although I buy, temporarily, the belief for the entertainment value, I do not own the belief.
 It would prove not only silly but dangerous to walk out of a theater (say The Exorcist) and still believe the story.
 The same goes with any belief experience whether it comes from rational scientific reasoning or to fictions or myths.
 I may feel (believe) that I have discovered a scientific truth, but I know that my belief comes as a property of brain function and I have the ability to disown the belief.
 I can say that it feels right, but I also know that feelings don't represent facts or knowledge any more than color exists as a property in matter.
 I also know that feelings-of-truth can mislead, especially when future evidence contradicts the truth-valve of the belief and can lead to intransigence.
 I can acknowledge the feeling but I don't have to acknowledge the belief.

 By putting yourself in a higher abstraction, you can 'see' the abstractions below you.
 In this sense you act at the arbitrator of your thoughts, picking out which produces the best results and dismissing those which don't work, all without owning any belief.
-Owning beliefs means that you blind yourself to seeing them as what they represent: abstractions.
+Owning beliefs means that you blind yourself to seeing them as what they really represent: abstractions.
 You must also defend the beliefs you own or else feel oppressed when someone attacks them, and this can lead to depression, argument, violence, or to any ultimate tragic end.
 By disowning beliefs, you not only don't have to defend them through emotion, but you avoid the problems associated with them.

 If you still don't understand how you can disown an inherited biological function, let me give you an analogue using an even older biological function: the sense of balance.